Armagh GAA: County team

 Armagh has a long tradition of football.
 Several clubs were already in existence before the formation of the County Board in 1889.

 Armagh became only the second team to win the Ulster Senior Football Championship in 1890.
 In the early years of the GAA, a club that won its county championship went on to represent the county and would also wear the county colours.
 Armagh Harps represented Armagh in the Ulster final, beating Tyrone (Cookstown's Owen Roes), but losing to All-Ireland Champions Cork (Midleton) in the All-Ireland Semi-Final.

-Despite early success at provincial level, national success at junior and minor level and All-Ireland final appearances in 1953 and 1977, it took until 2002 for the Armagh county team to win their first and only All-Ireland Senior Football Championship under manager Joe Kernan.
-The county won the All-Ireland Minor Football Championship, in 1949 and again in 2009, but lost the 1957 All-Ireland Minor final to Meath.
+Despite early success at provincial level, national success at junior and minor level and All-Ireland final appearances in 1953 and 1977, it took until 2002, under manager Joe Kernan, for the Armagh county team to win a first All-Ireland Senior Football Championship title.
+The county won the All-Ireland Minor Football Championship, in 1949 and again in 2009, but lost the 1957 All-Ireland Minor Football Championship final to Meath.

-The current manager of the county football team (since 2015) is Kieran McGeeney, who had a five-year contract that was extended by a year in 2019 to 2020.
+Kieran McGeeney took over as manager of Armagh in 2015.
+In 2024, he led them to a first All-Ireland Senior final since 2003.
+Armagh won the final to secure the Sam Maguire Cup for the second time, beating Galway 1-11 to 0-13.